-- There is existing EU legislation (i.e., Regulations and Directives adopted by the EU institutions) addressing the use (or categories of use) that is proposed to be exempted.
-Special attention has to be paid to the definition of use in the legislation in question compared to the REACH definition of use set out in Article 3(24) of REACH.
-Furthermore, the reasons for and effect of any exemptions from the requirements set out in the legislation have to be assessed; - The existing EU legislation properly controls the risks to human health and/or the environment from the use of the substance arising from the intrinsic properties of the substance that are specified in Annex XIV; generally, the legislation in question should specifically refer to the substance to be included in Annex XIV either by naming the substance or by referring to the group the substance belongs to e.g. by referring to the classification criteria or the Annex XIII criteria; - The existing EU legislation imposes minimum requirements for the control of risks of the use.
-The piece of legislation has to define the measures to be implemented by the actors and to be enforced by authorities in a way that ensures the same minimum level of control of risks throughout the EU and that this level can be regarded as proper.
-This can include EU legislation that allows EU Member States to impose more stringent requirements than the specific minimum requirements set out in the EU legislation in question.
-Legislation setting only the aim of imposing measures (e.g., EU legislation which provides Member States the possibility to impose less stringent requirements than that suggested by the EU legislation in question) or not clearly specifying the actual type and effectiveness of measures to be implemented is not regarded as sufficient to meet the requirements under Article 58(2).
+The existing EU legislation imposes minimum requirements for the control of risks of the use.
+The piece of legislation (i) has to define the minimum standard to be adopted in the interest of public health or the environment and (ii) allows EU Member States to impose more stringent requirements than the specific minimum requirements set out in the EU legislation in question.
+Legislation setting only a general framework of requirements or the aim of imposing measures (e.g., EU legislation which provides Member States the possibility to impose less stringent requirements than that suggested by the EU legislation in question) or not clearly specifying the actual type and effectiveness of measures to be implemented is not regarded as sufficient to meet the requirements under Article 58(2).
 Furthermore, it can be implied from the REACH Regulation that attention should be paid as to whether and how the risks related to the life-cycle stages resulting from the uses in question (i.e. service-life of articles and waste stage(s), as relevant) are covered by the legislation.